LG G2 Review: A Braindead Hercules

 At one point I plugged the phone into my computer to transfer some pictures.
 The phone got caught in some sort of bizarre loop of popup messages which actually managed to cause my

 So, that's what it's like to use it.

 The Best Part

 The camera is actually very good.
 Photos were sharp, with nice colors and generally decent contrast.
 The video camera is capable of shooting 1080p video at 60 frames per second, thanks to the Snapdragon 800.
 It struggled in low light, but no more so than the Galaxy S4 does.
 It's a nice camera, but it's certainly not nice enough to

 Just go ahead and re-read the "Using It" section.
 The software is bad enough to be called unusable.
 Even installing Nova Launcher and SwiftKey only helped a little.
 You'd have to completely root this thing and install a clean version of Android before it would even be worth considering.

 I want you to click on this video and give it a good listen.
 This is the default alarm clock ringtone that comes with the G2.
 Someone, probably many someones, at LG thought that this is something people would like to wake up to.
 Go ahead and crank up the volume so you can give it a good listen.

 There are only two groups of people in the world who want to wake up to that: those boys' mothers, and serial killers.
-On the one hand, it's hilarious, but on the other, it's a sterling example of how completely out of touch this phone is.
+On the one hand, it's hilarious, but on the other, it's a sterling example of how completely out of

 - Battery life was reasonable, making it to the end of the day with light to medium usage.
 With heavier use we were reaching for the charger by 7pm.